FallenWarrior2k/cardinal.py/README.md

 ### Utility
 * [AniList](https://anilist.co) lookup of anime, manga, and light novels
 * Lookup of terms in [Jisho](https://jisho.org), a Japanese-English dictionary
+* Lookup of images in the [SauceNAO](https://saucenao.com) reverse image search database

 Albeit quite short right now, this list will probably grow in due time.